imenemedjaoui/file_ext_recover/README.md

 # File Renaming Script

 This script is designed to scan a directory and rename files based on their MIME types.
-It can be useful for organizing files by type or correcting file extensions.
+It can be useful for organizing files by type or recovering file extensions.

 ## Usage